nuwarvsd/miit_fdp/README.md

 ![image](https://user-images.githubusercontent.com/123365818/215986426-3662ae6d-bc47-49c9-a6ac-e9e10558cfdc.png)

-	Now, if we are going into the design folder in openlane, there are nearly 30-40 designs are already builted.
-Out of them we can open any of the design. for example, here we are opening the picorv32a.v design.
-In this design we can see many files are available. i.e., scr, config.tcl, etc. This config.tlc file contains every details about the design. for example, details about enrollment, clock period, clock period port etc.

 	cd picorva32a

 	ls -ltr

 ![image](https://user-images.githubusercontent.com/123365818/215986711-71426a30-2217-43e2-b9e0-bd0cc5079f5e.png)

 	src file : source file

 	tcl file

 	config.tcl

+	Now, if we are going into the design folder in openlane, there are nearly 30-40 designs are already builted.
+Out of them we can open any of the design. for example, here we are opening the picorv32a.v design.
+In this design we can see many files are available. i.e., scr, config.tcl, etc. This config.tlc file contains every details about the design. for example, details about enrollment, clock period, clock period port etc.

 looking into configuration file
-	less config.tcl
+	**less config.tcl**

 ![image](https://user-images.githubusercontent.com/123365818/215987238-86dd541c-8fc1-4abe-997b-255bbc1732b0.png)

+	Here we can see that the time period is set to the 5.00 nsec. but is we see in the openlane sky130_fd_sc_hd folder, the period is set about 24 nsec. so it is not override to the main file.
+If it override then give first priority to the main folder.

 	20 ns clock period, etc are in the config file

 	And then go to bash shell
+	Now, in openlane, we are going to run the synthesis, but before synthesis, we have to prepare design setup stage. for that command is " prep -design picorv32a".

-	prep -design picorv32a
+	**prep -design picorv32a**

 mergelef.py: Merging LEFs

 ![image](https://user-images.githubusercontent.com/123365818/215988574-f4d3c42e-4694-40a5-935f-674b74763c56.png)

+so, here it is shown that preparation is completed.

 #### SKY_L3 - Review files after design prep and run synthesis

-	cd runs
+After completing the preparation, in the picorv32a file, the run terictory is created.

+	**cd runs**

 	ls -ltr

 ![image](https://user-images.githubusercontent.com/123365818/215989065-d72c517c-d9a0-4bd5-995a-72c44f4955e9.png)

+Inside the folder, Today's date is created. so in this terictory some folders are available which is required for openlane.

-	cd 01.02_08.19 ( today)
+	**cd 01.02_08.19 ( today)**

 	ls -ltr

 ![image](https://user-images.githubusercontent.com/123365818/215989310-fbc9ff9a-0b61-4c3f-a7bf-dba3796d83ce.png)

-	cd tmp
+In the temp file, merged.lef file is available which was created in preparation time. if we open this merged.lef file, we get all the wire or layer level and cell level information.

+	**cd tmp**

 	ls -ltr